-Male Red-winged Blackbird singing on a Mangrove
+Red-winged Blackbird and a Midge

 I don't if this male was successful with the female Red-winged Blackbirds but he sure had me mesmerized with his sleek black feathers and his flashing red, orange and yellow epaulets.